All roads lead to Negril. I'm so grateful to have visited this oasis before the end of 2020 and I'm already stoked for my next trip to the West Coast.

 Our day trip to Rockhouse was potentially one of my favourites of the trip.
 It was great to explore the cliffside and get a taste of Negril's different personalities.
 Having only stayed at hotels on the beachside, I'm definitely looking forward to visiting Rockhouse in the future and staying in one of their cozy cottages nestled in the lush gardens overlooking the Caribbean Sea.

 Miss Lily's is the full-a-vibez restaurant on property at Skylark and was my go-to for many meals on this trip.
 Having visited their infamous New York location back in 2017, I had high expectations for this spot- and they were definitely fulfilled.
-The atmosphere of Miss Lily's was refreshingly authentic; from the food to the music, decor and people.
-My favourite meals from the restaurant included their Jerk Fries (10/10!!), Fire Roasted Pepper Quesadilla and the Jerk Chicken Pasta with Coconut Cream & Parmesan.
+The atmosphere of Miss Lily's was refreshingly authentic; from the food to the music, decor and staff.
+My favourite meals from the restaurant included their Jerk Fries (a must-have), Fire Roasted Pepper Quesadilla and the Jerk Chicken Pasta with Coconut Cream & Parmesan.

 KENNY'S ITALIAN CAFE